femtomc/Jaynes.jl/docs/src/gradients.md

 end
 ```

 The natural objective is the `logpdf` of a trace over the execution of this program.
-In variational inference, we might generate traces from another program, and perform gradient-based learning to maximize the `logpdf` of the model program with learnable parameters.
+We might generate traces from another program, and perform gradient-based learning to maximize the `logpdf` of the model program with learnable parameters.

 ```julia
 function foo2()